What We Do

 Annual Spring Trip - Each spring, students and faculty take a weekend trip together.
 Trips include visits to museums, zoos, aquaria, and science centers as well as some time for independent recreation.
 Recent trips have been to Boston, New York, Niagara Falls in Canada, and Montreal.

 Senior Banquet - The highlight of each academic year is the Senior Banquet where we celebrate the accomplishments of our graduating seniors.
 Also called "The Roast", the celebration concludes with fun times where seniors roast faculty and faculty roast graduating seniors.
 It's the perfect conclusion as we say "see you later" to our students as they venture into the next chapters of their academic pursuits.

 Fund Raisers - Asa Gray students raise money to fund their activities and to donate to various causes.
 Fundraisers include bake sales and plants sales of plants student grow in the greenhouse.
 Students work at the Bistro on BIO Row throughout the semester as a fundraiser.

 Community Service - Students organize and participate in community service events throughout the year including Making Strides Against Breast Cancer Walk, Spooktackular and Eggstravaganza at the Utica Zoo, distributing holiday meals to the elderly, Heart Run and Walk, Relay for Life, the Utica College Regional Science Fair, and many more.

 Asa Gray Growers Group (AGGG) - AGGG is a sub-group of the Asa Gray Biological Society that grows plants, herbs, and flowers in the Biology Department Greenhouse to sell for a fund raising activity.

-The Asa Gray Seminar Series, established in 1973 and sponsored by the Asa Gray Biological Society, is the longest-running seminar series at Utica College.
+The Asa Gray Seminar Series, established in 1973 and sponsored by the Asa Gray Biological Society, is the longest-running seminar series at Utica University.
 Scientists are invited from throughout the U.S. to present seminars on their ongoing research.
 Asa Gray Seminars are held virtually on Wednesdays from 12:30 – 1:30.